ragnarlothbrok53/sof/README.md

 ## License

-This project is licensed under the [License Name] - see the `LICENSE` file for details.
+This project is licensed under the MIT license - see the `LICENSE` file for details.